filisko/testable-functions/README.md

 This class accepts any PHP function that you would normally call as a method.

-This can come be very handy for operations that involve IO:
+This can be particularly useful for operations that involve IO:

 ```php
 $functions = new \Filisko\Functions();